sasaki2110/LearnLangGraph/docs/P12_quickstart.md

             model_with_tools.invoke(
                 [
                     SystemMessage(
-                        content="You are a helpful assistant..."
+                        content="You are a helpful assistant tasked with performing arithmetic on a set of inputs."
                     )
                 ]
                 + state["messages"]